(Last Update: 07/09/2025)

 Basic Pillow Cleaning Techniques

-To protect pillows and extend their lifespan, follow basic cleaning instructions.
-Use a gentle laundry detergent and machine wash on a delicate cycle with cool water.
+• To protect pillows and extend their lifespan, follow basic cleaning instructions.
+Use a gentle detergent and machine wash on a delicate cycle with cool water.

 How to Clean a Feather Pillow?

-When cleaning feather pillows, use a gentle cycle with warm water in your washing machine.
-Add a small amount of mild detergent to keep the feathers in good condition.
-It's best to wash two pillows simultaneously to balance the load and ensure an even clean.
+Use a gentle cycle with warm water and a small amount of mild detergent to preserve the feathers.
+Wash two pillows at once to balance the machine and achieve an even clean.

 How to Clean a Down Pillow and Down Alternative Pillow?